On Securing MAC Layer Broadcast Signals Against Covert Channel Exploitation in 5G, 6G & Beyond

-For the ease of illustration, a generic unidirectional covert communication scheme formulated for the following hypothetical scenario exploiting cellular technology.
-It can be extended to other WCN technologies without loss of generality:
+Unlike their ad-hoc counterparts, macro RANs implement centralized MAC layer protocols that prohibit the UEs from untraceable peer-to-peer (P2P) wireless communications.
+Thus, we provide a novel framework to identify potential weaknesses in the MAC layer protocol procedures that enable anonymous UEs to exploit the macro radio access nodes for long-range P2P communication.
+For the ease of illustration, we have formulated the following hypothetical exploitation scenario in a terrestrial cellular context.
+It can be easily extended to other wireless technologies such as non-terrestrial networks:

-\begin{scenario} Trudy intrudes a cyber air-gaped facility under heavy surveillance and wishes to send a set of covert messages to her counterpart Ricky with a passive receiver outside.
-To maintain their cover, both agents cannot connect to any IP networks.
-They also cannot use any ad-hoc radios due to spectrum surveillance and insufficient signal range.
-However, both are equipped with low-power radio devices that can interact with a nearby cellular station.
-Trudy programs its device to exploit the vulnerability in its MAC layer protocol to implicitly relay messages to Ricky without authenticating with the carrier's network. \end{scenario}
+\begin{scenario} Trudy intrudes a cybersecurity air-gaped facility under heavy surveillance and wishes to covertly send a set of messages to her counterpart Ricky with a passive receiver outside.
+They cannot access the incumbent network.
+They also cannot leverage ad-hoc radios due to spectrum surveillance and insufficient signal range.
+However, both are equipped with low-power programmable UEs that can interact with the same nearby macro 5G base-station.
+Knowing a vulnerability in 5G MAC layer protocol, Trudy programs her UE to exploit the nearby gNB to broadcast (relay) her messages to Ricky without authenticating with a carrier network. \end{scenario}

-MAC layer protocol procedures can be expressed as a flow of messages exchanged between each user device and a WCN radio access node.
-In this case, Trudy and Ricky are assumed to have constructed a \it{code-book} for their communication scheme.
-This code-book consists of a set of possible messages (codewords) that Trudy can transmit to Ricky.
-Let $\mathcal{M} = \{m_1,m_2,\cdots,m_{2^M}\}$ denote the code-book including a set of $2^M$ distinct MAC layer messages, where each $m_i$ encodes $M$-bits of information.
-The messages in $\mtc M$ can trigger the set of distinct response messages $\mathcal{B} = \{b_1,b_2,\cdots,b_{2^M}\}$ from the cellular station.
-Let the random variable $X_t\in\mathcal{M}$ stand for the message Trudy sends at time slot $t$.
-The cellular station response to $X_t$ can be modeled with another random variable $Y_{t+\tau}\in\mathcal{B}$, where $\tau$ is the time lapse from the moment Trudy intends to send $X_t$ until the cellular station broadcasts the response message.
+MAC layer protocol procedures can be expressed as a flow of messages exchanged between each UE and a base-station.
+In this case, Trudy and Ricky construct a \it{code-book} for their communication scheme.
+It defines two sets of $N$ messages $\mathcal{M} = \{m_1,m_2,\cdots,m_{M}\}$ and $\mathcal{B} = \{b_1,b_2,\cdots,b_{M}\}$ that respectively denote Trudy's possible unlink transmissions and their resulted broadcast messages from the base-station.
+Let the random variable $X_t\in\mathcal{M}$ stand for Trudy's message sent at time slot $t$.
+The base-station response to $X_t$ can be modeled with another random variable $Y_{t+\tau}\in\mathcal{B}$, where $\tau$ is the time lapse from Trudy's transmission moment until the base-station broadcasts the response message.